 Jonas Dippel, Moritz Pfister, Michael Perk, Yannic Lieder, Eike Niehs

 Collabovid provides an easy to use interface to access, sort and classify the huge amount of research articles about the Coronavirus.

-Researchers from all over the world are working hard on the investigation of the SARS-CoV-2 virus and the impact of the disease, resulting in many new publications in so-called preprint versions per day, e.g. at medRxiv or bioRxiv.
+Researchers from all over the world are working hard on the investigation of the SARS-CoV-2 virus and the impact of the disease, resulting in many new publications some of which in so-called preprint versions per day, e.g. at medRxiv or bioRxiv.
 The usual publication process requires a (possibly long) reviewing process, where other experts examine the content in detail before its official publication.
 However, time is short and thus, a good interface to access, sort and classify the huge amount of preprint papers is needed.

 What it does

-Several times a day, Collabovid searches for newly published research articles on different well-known preprint servers.
+Several times a day, Collabovid searches for newly published research articles on different well-known publication servers.
 Apart from meta information, the content of every article is extracted.
 Machine learning techniques are used to analyze the publications and make them semantically searchable and comparable.

 Our website offers the following features:

 - List and access all available preprints regarding SARS-CoV-2 from medRxiv and bioRxiv.

 - List and access all relevant publications from Elsevier and PubMed